Orvis Guide to Adventure

 Don’t leave your other trout flies at home.
 You never know when you might see a fall caddis hatch or some big mayflies like the dark size 12 Isonychias.
 You might wonder if nymphs are effective.
 Nymphs are always effective, but I don’t find them as useful in the fall unless some aquatic insects are hatching.
 There just isn’t as much stuff on the bottom as there was in May or June.
 However, imitations of the small olive mayflies, midge pupae, Isonychia mayflies, plus a large caddis pupa to imitate to big orange caddis that hatches in October, should cover your nymphing requirements

 It’s always difficult to choose the right fly rod for fall fishing, because on one hand you’ll be fishing small dries, but on the other hand you might decide to throw a streamer or a hopper pattern.
-The new T-3 9-foot 4-weight Mid-Flex rod just introduced this past June, is great with delicate dry-fly fishing yet has enough guts to throw streamers (just cut back your leader).
+The new Helios 3D 5-Weight 9-foot fly rod is great with delicate dry-fly fishing yet has enough guts to throw streamers (just cut back your leader).